AyandaSangweni/CDV01_Career_Goals_Reflection_CS20240176_WFO2407_WFO2407-a_Ayanda-Sangweni_CDV01/README.md

      - A strong passion for technology and how it can solve real-world problems creatively.
      - A huge interest in acquiring new knowledge and skills in software development.
      - Commitment to continuous learning and exploring new tech trends to stay ahead in the industry.
-     - Enjoy tackling challanges challanges and finding solutions through coding and development.
+     - Enjoy tackling challenges and finding solutions through coding and development.

    - **Important Values:**
-     - The importance of growth and development both personally and professinally, opportunities like training and mentorships.
+     - The importance of growth and development both personally and professionally, opportunities like training and mentorships.
      - Collaboration and teamwork, value working in a team and sharing knowledge and ideas with others.
      - Ethical practices and meaningful work that contribute positively to society and make a difference.
-     - A perfect work-life balance, where the need for a healthy balance between professional and personal life is recognosed.
+     - A perfect work-life balance, where the need for a healthy balance between professional and personal life is recognised.

 ### Part 2: Career Exploration Insights